- Prep time

 - ¼ cup cilantro, chopped coarse

 Grill over medium-high heat for about 6 minutes per side, or until internal temperature reaches at least 145°F. Remove from heat and allow to rest for 3 minutes.
-Serve topped with toasted peanuts and cilantro.
+Serve topped with toasted peanuts and cilantro, if desired.

 Techniques used in this recipe: